Stochastic Average Model Methods: Ameliorated Models and

 For all $\delta\in(0,1)$,

 \end{proposition} When $b=16$, for instance, we see from \Cref{prop:chernoff} that the probability of obtaining a batch twice as large (that is, satisfying $|I^k|\geq 32$) is slightly less than $0.0025$.
-In practical situations, however, this is undesirable.
+In practical situations, however, this can be problematic.
 If one has $b$ parallel resources available for computation, then one does not want to underutilize---or, worse, attempt to overutilize---the resources by having a realization of $I^k$ be too small or too large, respectively.

-Therefore, when we must compute a batch of a fixed size $b$ due to computational constraints, we perform a greedy procedure (although not entirely accurate) initialized with independent sampling, as outlined in \Cref{alg:fixed_batchsize}.
-In particular, we first perform independent sampling according to the probabilities given in \Cref{eq:opt_probs} to obtain a set $A$.
-If $|A|=b$, then we stop and accept $A$.
-Otherwise, if $|A| < b$, we add the component indices corresponding to the largest error bounds $d_i^k$ in decreasing order until $|A|=b$.
-On the other hand, if $|A| > b$, we remove the component indices corresponding to the smallest error bounds $d_i^k$ in increasing order until $|A|=b$.
+Therefore, when we must compute a batch of a fixed size $b$ due to computational constraints, we consider a process called \emph{conditional Poisson sampling}, which is described in \Cref{alg:poisson}.